saikrishna759/hotelapp/README.md

-It is hostel application buitl on flask frame work and deployed on heroku it includes all customer adding,deleting,fee transactions and smart searching features
+It is hostel application built on flask framework and deployed on heroku it includes all customer adding,deleting,fee transactions and smart searching features